Ronaldo is no longer number 1

 Exactly 20 years ago, Cristiano Ronaldo's bitter tears when Portugal lost to Greece in the EURO 2004 final became an unforgettable memory for fans.

-Ronaldo prepares to step into the sixth EURO
+Ronaldo prepares to enter the sixth EURO

-Ronaldo has won EURO, also leading the scoring list in this tournament with 14 goals.
+Ronaldo won the EURO, also leading the scoring list in this tournament with 14 goals.
 Similar to the pouring rain 20 years ago, the superstar born in 1985 is still full of ambition to conquer.
 But the difference is: Ronaldo of EURO 2004 can compete equally with the golden generation of seniors such as Ricardo Carvalho, Figo, Deco, Simao, Rui Costa, Nuno Gomes.
 Meanwhile, Ronaldo has now become a senior, but is not sure to win the starting position from the current generation.

 Ronaldo's physical strength is declining, but he is still determined.